-- (i) during the pre-admission screening process, and in no event after the first day of admission or readmission, the adult care facility shall screen the prospective or newly-admitted or readmitted resident for COVID-19 vaccine eligibility, including whether any first doses of the vaccine were previously administered, and whether the resident is interested in obtaining the COVID-19 vaccine.
-Such information shall be documented with the resident's pre-admission screening information and, if admitted, retained in the resident's case management records; and - (ii) within seven days of admission or readmission, the facility shall make diligent efforts to schedule all consenting and eligible new or readmitted residents for the COVID-19 vaccination.
+(i) during the pre-admission screening process, and in no event after the first day of admission or readmission, the adult care facility shall screen the prospective or newly-admitted or readmitted resident for COVID-19 vaccine eligibility, including whether any first doses of the vaccine were previously administered, and whether the resident is interested in obtaining the COVID-19 vaccine, including a recommended booster.
+Such information shall be documented with the resident's pre-admission screening information and, if admitted, retained in the resident's case management records; and (ii) within seven days of admission or readmission, the facility shall make diligent efforts to schedule all consenting and eligible new or readmitted residents for the COVID-19 vaccination, including a recommended booster.
 The facility must document attempts to schedule and methods used to schedule the vaccine appointment in the resident's case management notes.